 Results of a FEATURE scan for metal binding sites in ribosomal protein S2.
 Putative sites are shown as red spheres within a 7 Angstrom radius.
 Charged, acidic residues are highlighted in blue.

-We have extended FEATURE to generate models automatically from 1D sequence motifs, a method we call SeqFEATURE, and implemented a web tool (WebFEATURE) to allow scanning and analysis of protein structures for function.
+We have extended FEATURE to generate models automatically from 1D sequence motifs, a method we call SeqFEATURE, and implemented a web tool (WebFEATURE) to allow scanning and analysis of protein structures for over 250 functions.
 See our publications to read more about FEATURE and related projects.

 Read brief descriptions of currently on-going, related projects.